 Yes, September is a great time to visit Malta if you don’t mind the possibility of facing some strong winds and heavy rainfall.
 The air is still warm and the beach is still a great place to be, and on top of all this, crowds start thinning slightly as visitor numbers go down.

-Fortunately, the decrease in tourists means that historic sites, museums, and entertainment venues are less packed, with the best perk coming from the public transport system operating under much less strain.
+Fortunately, the decrease in tourists means that landmarks, museums, and entertainment venues are less packed, with the best perk coming from the public transport system operating under much less strain.

 Many fun events and activities held in September are worth your while, making your visit more pleasant.

-September is the last month in the peak of tourists visiting Malta and for that reason, places of accommodation are still usually all booked up during this time.
+September is the last month in the peak of tourists visiting Malta, and for that reason, places of accommodation are still usually all booked up as they are in July and August during this time of year.
 You might be lucky and find some free spots towards the end of the month, but as a rule, it’s always best to think ahead and book lodgings well in advance.
 This will help make sure you’ve got somewhere to go and don’t end up disappointed or rushing to make it happen right before starting a relaxing holiday.

-When it comes to picking the type of place you want to be staying at, there are several options all around the island that will surely fit your requirements.
+When it comes to picking the type of place you’ll be staying at; there are several options all around the island that will surely fit your requirements.
 Many will opt to stay in a hotel or a Bed and Breakfast.
 Several towns and villages offer one or more of these.

-On the other hand, you may prefer to set up base in a more self-catering type of lodgings.
+On the other hand, you may prefer to set up base in a more self-catering type of lodgings rather than Malta hotels.
 You’ll be able to choose from several apartments, AirBnBs, farmhouses, villas, and even single rooms.
 The most important thing to make sure of is that wherever you stay offers air-conditioning, or at least several electric fans – a small detail which you’ll be very grateful for if you’re struggling to get to sleep in the nighttime heat.
 Luckily, most places nowadays come equipped with either one or both options.

 Alternatively, if you’re planning to spend most of your time visiting the popular sandy beaches you’ve seen photos of before booking your trip to Malta, you’ll likely be better off staying somewhere up North.
 Mellieħa, Qawra, Buġibba, Xemxija, and St Paul’s Bay are all good options, with beautiful seaside views, lovely promenades, and great restaurants and bars to keep you entertained when you’re not in the water.

 The other end of the island offers something similar but with a less commercial atmosphere since the South is well-loved by locals.
-Locations like Marsascala, Marsaxlokk, Birżebbuġa, Żurrieq, and Xgħajra all offer stunning bays, panoramic sea views, and divine restaurants and bars, but they have a lack of entertainment venues, with a more simplistic vibe dominating.
+Locations like Marsascala, Marsaxlokk, Birżebbuġa, Żurrieq, and Xgħajra all offer stunning bays, panoramic views of the Mediterranean Sea, and divine restaurants and bars, but they have a lack of entertainment venues, with a more simplistic vibe dominating.

-If you’re looking for a buzzing atmosphere during the day and a lively nightlife, then you definitely need to look for a place round Sliema, St Julian’s, Gżira, Msida, Ta’ Xbiex, Pembroke, or Paceville.
-Here, you will find the biggest concentration of foreigners to the island, surrounded by modern buildings, several high street and brand name shops, high-end restaurants and bars, nightclubs, and any other form of entertainment you can dream of.
+If you’re looking for a buzzing atmosphere during the day and lively nightlife, then you definitely need to look for a place around Sliema, St Julian’s, Gżira, Msida, Ta’ Xbiex, Pembroke, or Paceville.
+Here, you will find the biggest concentration of foreigners on the island, surrounded by modern buildings, several high street and brand-name shops, high-end restaurants and bars, nightclubs, and any other form of entertainment you can dream of.
 Take note of the fact that all this will generally mean a higher price tag for your accommodation.

-Of course, Malta’s sister island, Gozo, is always a great option for anyone wanting to have a relaxing, quiet holiday in rural villages with a countryside backdrop.
+Of course, Malta’s sister island, Gozo, is always a great option for anyone wanting to rest up and have a relaxing, quiet holiday in rural villages with a countryside backdrop.
 Staying in Gozo will give you the sense of stepping back in time.
-Many choose to rent a farmhouse or villa, that is often renovated to modern styles and includes a private outdoor area and swimming pool.
+Many choose to rent a farmhouse or villa that is often renovated to modern styles and includes a private outdoor area and swimming pool.